Robust Multi-Modal Sensor Fusion: An Adversarial Approach: Experiments and Results

 The generator network uses 1-D convolutions in case of seismic/acoustic and radar modalities, and 2-D convolutions in case of the imaging sensors.
 We use a 6 layered Neural Network, with 2x2 max pooling layer after the $2^{nd}$ and $4^{th}$ layer.
 ReLU activation is applied after every convolutional layer.
 The first 4 layers are convolutional, while the last two are fully connected.
 The first two convolutional layers use a filter size of 5 and the next two use a filter size of 3.
 The first fully connected layer is used to transform the output of the convolutional layers into a $d_H$ dimensional representation.
 All the layers preceding the final fully connected layer approximate the mapping $\bm{M^l}$, while the final layer approximates the operator $\bm{Z^l}$, and transforms the data into a common subspace.

+The discriminator is implemented as a 3 layered fully connected network.
+Each layer preceeding the final layer transforms the $d-$dimensional input to $\frac{d}{2}$ and applies ReLU activation.
+The final layer transforms the features to a $L-$dimensional vector which represents the predictions from the discriminator network.

 In determining the dimension of the hidden space, we search over values ranging from $d=50$ to $d=5000$.
 For Dataset-1 we find the best performance at $d=500$, while for Dataset-2, $d=700$.
-In both cases we observe that at best performance, $d << d_l$.
+In both cases we observe that at best performance, $d << d_l$.A search over $[10^{-5}, 10]$ was performed to select the optimal $\gamma_1$, $\gamma_2$, and $\gamma_3$.
+For Dataset-1 the set of parameters used were $\gamma_1= 10^{-3}, \gamma_2=10^{-4}, \gamma_3=1$ and $\gamma_1=10^{-3}, \gamma_2=10^{-3}, \gamma_3=1$ for Dataset-2.
+As mentioned in Section \ref{SenorFailureDet}, the value of the threshold $T$ will depend on the SNR of the signal as well as the sensor type.
+The optimal threshold for various sensors is computed based on the validation set during training.
+The SNR vs Threshold curve for the various sensors is shown in Fig. \ref{Thresholds}.